KeaCluster/dotfiles/README.md

 - Verify your installation with the script's instructions.

+### Neovim

-### Neovim config is separate due to version constraints
+Config is separate due to version constraints

 ```sh
 nvim_setup.sh